Munich, February 22nd 2019

 Michael Bully Herbig is known as one of Germany´s most successfull directors, writers, producers and actors.
-He ventured on totally new terrain with his first “serious” movie, and with BALLOON he delivered a breathtaking thriller full of suspense and tension.
+After mostly working on comedies, he ventured on new terrain with his first “serious” movie, and with Balloon he delivered a breathtaking thriller full of suspense and tension.
 Herbig himself says: ” We are telling the story of courageous people who wanted freedom and sincerely believed in their goal.
 That´s what makes their story, which simultaneously is a part of our Geman-German history, so fascinating.”

 Herbig shows a differentiated view of Thuringia in the late 70s, and the production design is far away from the usual bleak uniform grey.
-At the same time the director lets you experience the constant threat and strain in this state.
-Large parts of the story are told from the children´s point of view, that adds an additional emotional depth.
+At the same time the director lets the audience experience the constant threat and strain in this state.
+Large parts of the story are told from the children´s point of view, which adds an additional emotional depth.